—”H. P. Lovecraft” by Elizabeth Toldridge, Leaves #1 (Summer 1937)

 —Robert M. Price, The Shub-Niggurath Cycle187

 This story can be read as one of the most homophobic stories in the Cthulhu Mythos.
 That in itself might explain why this first collaboration between Robert M. Price & Peter Cannon is a bit of an orphan.
-It has been published only once, in The Shub-Niggurath Cycle, a volume edited by Price as part of the Chaosium Call of Cthulhu Fiction line.
+It has been published only twice, first in the ‘zine rimoire Vol. 1, # 1 (Spring 1993), and in The Shub-Niggurath Cycle (1994), a volume edited by Price as part of the Chaosium Call of Cthulhu Fiction line.
 Neither Price nor Cannon has seen fit to reprint it in any of their subsequent collections, nor written much about it; though it is clear from Price’s editorial comments that Cannon probably wrote the bulk of it, attempting to emulate the style of M. R. James, and that Price supplied much of the theological background.
 It is therefore feasible that this collaboration operated similar to their later story “Nautical-Looking Negroes” (1996).

 The Jamesian atmosphere may have suggested the religious theme, which is Dr. Price’s special area of expertise; the setting is Temphill, part of the Severn Valley setting created by Ramsey Campbell for his own Mythos stories.
 Campbell might be credited with one of the first overt references to homosexuality in Mythos fiction with his short story “Cold Print” (1969), though whether that was any inspiration on “The Curate of Temphill” or simply coincidence is unclear—James was British, and Campbell’s Severn Valley is the most prominent and memorable British setting for the Mythos outside of Exham Priory (“The Rats in the Walls”).
 The name itself recalls the Templars…and if one traces that line of thought, perhaps leads us to the inspiration for this story.